 Portugal Digital Nomad Visa income requirements

-Alternatively, from the health insurance, upon the issuance of the residence permit in Portugal, the applicant may apply to the Portuguese Public Health System.
+Regarding health insurance, upon obtaining your permanent residency in Portugal, the applicant may apply to the Portuguese Public Health System.
 The digital nomad can then use their registration in the National Health System to renew their residence permit.

 How To Apply for Digital Nomad Visa Portugal: Step-by-Step Guide

 The following instructions detail the process of applying for a Portugal D8 Visa (temporary stay visa for Portugal).
-Although the process is somewhat similar when applying for the D7, D2, and Golden Visa, these require extra documentation and significant investment; hence, consulting an immigration lawyer is recommended.
+Although the process is somewhat similar when applying for the D7 Passive Income Visa, the D2 Entrepreneur Visa, and the Portuguese Golden Visa, these require extra documentation and significant investment; hence, consulting a Portuguese immigration lawyer is recommended.

-For all four visas, you must apply for a residence permit upon arrival in Portugal.
-Instructions on how to do this are provided below and are also applicable for EU/EEA/Swiss citizens wishing to register as residents in Portugal.
+You must apply for a residence permit upon arrival in Portugal for all four visas.
+Instructions on how to do this are provided below, and they also apply to EU/EEA/Swiss citizens wishing to register as residents in Portugal.

 1. Gather the required documents